system-er/gdtinycc/README.md

 Array get_compile_warnings()
 void clear_compile_messages()

-- use the GDTinyCC-node direct in Inspector OR add it for example in gdscript from code:
+- add the GDTinyCC-node direct in Inspector OR add it for example in gdscript from code:
 ```
 extends Node